This FAQ is not intended to answer general questions about

 The Internet FAQ Archive.

-All of the images presented on NSSDC's Photo Gallery are in the public domain.
+All of the images presented on NSSDCA's Photo Gallery are in the public domain.
 As such, they may be used for any purpose.
-NSSDC does ask, however, that you acknowledge NASA and the NSSDC as the supplier of the data.
+NSSDCA does ask, however, that you acknowledge NASA and the NSSDCA as the supplier of the data.
 In addition, where the source of the image (by project or as a specific person) is credited in the text, you should also acknowledge that, too.

 In addition, NASA further requires that NASA images cannot be used to imply endorsement by NASA.

-NSSDC does charge for photographic materials on a cost-recovery basis.
-Details are available at NSSDC's current Charge and Service Policy page.
+NSSDCA does charge for photographic materials on a cost-recovery basis.
+Details are available at NSSDCA's current Charge and Service Policy page.

 The choice of JPEG format over GIF for the larger images was made for two different reasons.
 The first is a matter of size.
 In most cases, the JPEG images are smaller.
 In order to reduce the load on both our server machine as well as on the network and users machine, it was felt that using JPEG compression was a reasonable alternative.
 It preserves most of the original image, but minimizes the file sizes.